beyondthesketch/ScriptuccinoJS/README.md

 ```

-In your own scripts, access the ScriptuccinoJS modules and use the functions you need:
+In your own scripts, use the `SCRIPTUCCINO` global object to access the ScriptuccinoJS modules and use the functions you need:

 ```javascript